 17. Jump Between Screens

 The F key is the shortcut in both Mac and Windows systems.
-It enables the users to view their artwork in multiple screen modes such as normal, full screen along with the menu bar, and in just the full screen.
+It enables the users to view their artwork in multiple screen modes such as normal, full screen, menu bar, and just the full screen.

 18. Save for Web and Devices

 The shortcut for Mac users is CMD + Shift + Opt + S, and for Windows users, it is Ctrl + Shift +Alt + S. This shortcut saves the designer from dragging their mouse cursor through multiple options in order to save their file.

 Bonus Shortcut Keys in a Glance

 Command + V